gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 Twist the two silver metal pieces off of the joystick threaded shaft and discard.

 Screw one of the 3D printed joystick handles onto the shaft of the joystick.
 Don’t over tighten since you’re screwing into plastic.
 It may help to drill out the hole with a 3/32" drill bit.
+_Alternatively, you could modify the handle models and use a threaded heat set insert to connect the joystick handle to the joystick shaft._

 Add some hot glue where the joystick wires enter the dasbhoard and where the joystick wires enter the joystick holder as additional strain relief.